 Usually, your contract of employment will state what time limit you have to lodge an appeal.
 In the case of dismissal, a usual time limit is 5 working days from the date of termination of your employment but this could be longer or shorter.

 Please note that the time limit for you to commence the employment tribunal process runs from the date of your termination of employment- not the date of the decision of your appeal.
 You have 3 months less one day from the date of termination of your employment to start the process.
 Don’t be caught out!

 Are appeals generally upheld?

-In our experience- no. The vast majority are never upheld.
+In our experience- no. The vast majority are not upheld.
+This is especially where your employer has already carried out a full investigation and gathered a lot of evidence in support of the original decision to dismiss.
 In light of this, serious consideration should be given as to whether it is worth appealing or in your interest to do so (as set out above).
-We are happy to discuss tactics with you.
+We are happy to discuss appropriate strategy with you.

-In many cases, a negotiated exit is going to be in your best interests.
+In many cases, a negotiated exit is going to be in your best interests, and also, in your employer’s interests too.
 We have concluded thousands of settlements on this basis.
 This is a very tactical situation.
 Please feel free to contact us to discuss options.